 How can I start a conversation with my parents about their healthcare wishes for the future?

 Sometimes this subject is best introduced by telling your parents your wishes, especially if you have completed a living will or a durable power of attorney.
 Then you can ask if they have ever thought about similar issues.
-At the Center for Senior Health, we try to illicit advanced directives from all patients, even providing forms to make this process as easy as possible.
+At the Summa Health Senior Health Center, we try to illicit advanced directives from all patients, even providing forms to make this process as easy as possible.

 My mom seems to be repeating herself.
 Is that normal aging or something I should be worried about?